 The Big 3 – Federer / Nadal / Djokovic

-It’s amazing to think that Roger Federer, Rafael Nadal and Novak Djokovic, between them, have more or less completely dominated mens tennis over the past 20 years.
-What they have achieved is simply astounding, having 3 players this dominant in the ATP Tour has never happened in the history of tennis and isn’t likely to happen again.
+It’s amazing to think that Roger Federer, Rafael Nadal and Novak Djokovic, between them, have more or less ruled over mens tennis over the past 20 years.
+What they have achieved is simply astounding, having 3 players this dominant in the ATP Tour has never happened in the history of tennis or any sport and isn’t likely to happen again.